 - Commit to at least 1yr of weekly volunteering between the hours of 9AM and 1PM on the same day each week

-- Complete 10hrs of Gate Greeting and 20hrs of Wildlife Champion
+- Complete 10hrs of a guest-facing role (Gate Greeting, Train/Carousel, or Goat Yard) and 20hrs of Wildlife Champion

 - Present educational programs to Zoo visitors, visiting school groups, and in the community at a variety of events hosted by schools and other community organizations